 The fringe benefit formula for the Deputy Public Defenders shall be equal to that of the Deputy District Attorneys and Deputy County Counsel Attorneys.
 However, in the event that the fringe benefit formula for the Deputy District Attorneys or Deputy County Counsel Attorneys is reduced, the County agrees to reopen negotiations on this issue with the Deputy Public Defenders.

 2.1.3 Salary Equity Adjustments

-Effective the first full pay period in July 2018, or in the first full pay period following adoption of the agreement, whichever is later, the rate of pay for the following job classifications will be increased as follows:
+Effective September 19, 2021, the rate of pay for the following job classifications will be increased as follows: